fiatlinuxorg/chroniq/README.md

     ```

 #### With PlatformIO CLI
-1. Build the project:
+1. Change directory to the firmware folder:
     ```sh
+    cd firmware
+    ```
+2. Build the project:
+    ```sh
     pio run
     ```
-2. Flash the project to the board:
+3. Flash the project to the board:
     ```sh
     pio run --target upload
     ```
+4. Done!

+#### With PlatformIO IDE
+1. Open the project in the PlatformIO IDE.
+2. Click the build button.
+3. Click the upload button.
-3. Done!
+4. Done!

 #### With Arduino IDE
-1. Open the project in the Arduino IDE:
+1. Open the project in the Arduino IDE.
-    ```sh
-    arduino chroniq.ino
-    ```
-2. Select the board and port from the `Tools` menu.
+2. Click the build button.
 3. Click the upload button.
 4. Done!